aspose-html/Aspose.HTML-API-References/english/net/aspose.html.dom.css/cssprimitivevalue/_index.md

 ---
 ## CSSPrimitiveValue class

-The CSSPrimitiveValue interface represents a single CSS value.
-This interface may be used to determine the value of a specific style property currently set in a block or to set a specific style property explicitly within the block.
-An instance of this interface might be obtained from the getPropertyCSSValue method of the CSSStyleDeclaration interface.
-A CSSPrimitiveValue object only occurs in a context of a CSS property.
+The CSSPrimitiveValue interface derives from the CSSValue interface and represents the current computed value of a CSS property.

+Note: This interface was part of an attempt to create a typed CSS Object Model.
+This attempt has been abandoned, and most browsers do not implement it.

 ```csharp
 public abstract class CSSPrimitiveValue : CSSValue